cositools/cosi-setup/README.md

 ```
 read jobs pipe: Resource temporarily unavailable
 ```
 The origin of this issue is not entirely clear, but it pops up from time to time on various systems.
-Reducing the number of threads to compile ROOR usually helps.
+Reducing the number of threads to compile ROOT usually helps.
 You do this via the "--max-threads" command line option of the setup script.
 In the worst case you have to go down to one single thread, which will make the compile take a long time.